KamilPiet/alphavantage-etl/README.md

 - [_Here_](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html)
 is a guide on how to invoke a Lambda function
-- Alternatively, you can invoke the function by running a test
+- The simplest method to invoke a function is to run a test